Workshop: Tracking International Aid and Investment from Developing and Emerging Economies

 September 22-23, 2017, Heidelberg University, Germany

 Academic research on international aid and investment has largely focused on OECD countries as primary providers of such financing.
 In recent years, however, aid-like financial flows and foreign direct investments originating from developing and emerging economies, such as China and India, have become sizable.
-Proposals may either answer novel questions in economics, political science or other social sciences, or propose methodological advances related to the challenge of tracking developing and emerging countries’ aid and investments.
-Potential research questions include, but are not limited to:
+Our workshop seeks to answer novel questions in economics, political science or other social sciences, and propose methodological advances related to the challenge of tracking developing and emerging countries’ aid and investments.
+The guiding research questions of the workshop include, but are not limited to:

 - What are the factors influencing emerging donors’ aid and investment flows?